-Beginning with a multi-agent KKS model, this paper integrates a financial sector, inspired by the agentbased literature [16, 26, 14, 30, 19, 31, and many others].
+Beginning with a multi-agent KKS model, this paper integrates a financial sector, inspired by the agent-based literature (Johansen et al., 2000; Sornette, 2003; Harras and Sornette, 2011; Tedeschi et al., 2012; LeBaron, 2012; Thurner et al., 2012, and many others).
 The result is a model of the economy with two agent sets, real sector firms and financial sector intermediaries.
 It is seen that financial intermediation can constrain investment spending by firms, and hence the pace of growth in the real sector.
 Meanwhile, the profits and savings generated in the real sector affect the ability and willingness of financial intermediaries to lend.
-The microfoundations are based on Bayesian learning [5] in which a prior public signal is updated by way of a private signal based on the performance of the firms to which the financial agent is linked.
+The microfoundations are based on Bayesian learning (Chamley, 2004) in which a prior public signal is updated by way of a private signal based on the performance of the firms to which the financial agent is linked.

 The paper is organized as follows.
 The next section outlines the design concepts and coordination environment of the two agent sets.
 Section 3 discusses the main results of the model, endogenous money and the possibility of a real-financial crisis.
 It is seen that the integration of the two approaches allows an important role for network structure, whether financial agents are linked randomly or by way of preferential attachment.
 The fourth section concludes.
-An appendix contains the pseudo code of the model.3.
+An appendix contains the pseudo code of the model.3